miguelsotobaez/skirata-skinpack/README.md

 I hope you like this 2.0 final version of this skinpack.

 THIS MODIFICATION IS NOT MADE, DISTRIBUTED, OR SUPPORTED BY ACTIVISION, RAVEN, OR LUCASARTS ENTERTAINMENT COMPANY LLC.
-ELEMENTS TM & © LUCASARTS ENTERTAINMENT COMPANY LLC AND/OR ITS LICENSORS.
+ELEMENTS TM & Â© LUCASARTS ENTERTAINMENT COMPANY LLC AND/OR ITS LICENSORS.